wtsi-hgi/fs-reporting/README.md

 3. Organisational ID (Unix group ID or user ID)
 4. Filetype tag (`all`, `cram`, `bam`, `index`, `compressed`, `uncompressed`, `checkpoints`, `logs`, `temp` or `other`)
-5. inodes
+5. Total inodes
-6. Size (bytes)
+6. Total size (bytes)
-7. Cost since last changed (GBP)
+7. Total cost since last changed (GBP)

-The aggregation script takes two optional, positional arguments, which are necessary to calculate the `ctime` cost:
+The aggregation script takes three optional, positional arguments:

+1. The filetype tag filter, defaulting to `all`.
-1. The Unix time from which to base cost calculation, defaulting to the current system time.
+2. The Unix time from which to base cost calculation, defaulting to the current system time.
-2. The filesystem type from which to base the cost calculation, defaulting to `lustre`.
+3. The filesystem type from which to base the cost calculation, defaulting to `lustre`.

 The filesystem types, that define cost per terabyte year, are enumerated